Non-Markovian Quantum Process Tomography

 To get state $\rho_{\ell+1}(\mathbf{A}_{\ell:0})$, we move one step forward with $P_1, \ M_1, \ F_{1}$.
 The relevant information is stored in $\Upsilon_{M_0}$ and $\Upsilon_{M_1} = \Upsilon_{\ell+1:1}$.
 For this process (and for all intermediate blocks in the process), there are three considerations: first, we must account for the memory through its action on the sequence $\mathbf{A}_{\ell-1:1}$ on $\Upsilon_{M_1}$ and trace over its output index at time $t_\ell$ (see the second line of Equation~\eqref{conditional-PTs}) since this state corresponds to a different, fixed past.
 Finally, the operation $\mathcal{A}_{\ell}$ connects $\Upsilon_{M_0}$ and $\Upsilon_{M_1}$ by mapping the state $\rho_{\ell}(\mathbf{A}_{\ell-1:0})$ to time $t_{\ell+1}$ since, as per our conditional Markov order assumption, once $M_1$ is accounted for, $F_1$ and $P_1$ are independent, i.e. their dynamics can be treated as a tensor product.
-See Figure~\ref{fig:stitching-cmo} for a graphical depiction.
+See Figure~\ref{fig:stitching-cmo} for a graphical tensor network depiction.
+Note the distinction between here and Figure~\ref{fig:PTT-explanation}d.
+For a full four step process tensor, estimating a single expectation value involves contracting a tensor of matrix size $512\times 512$.
+With $\ell=2$ conditional Markov order, however, these requires only three tensors with matrix size $32\times 32$.
 Following this recipe, we proceed forward in single steps, generating blocks of $P_{j}, \ M_{j}, \ F_{j}$ until we reach time $t_k$ at which point the final state may be read out.
 For clarity, the sequence of conditional memory process tensor states is given by:

 The conditional state $\rho_\ell(\mathbf{A}_{\ell-1:0})$ has the free index $\mathfrak{o}_\ell$, corresponding to its output state.
 All others $\Upsilon_{j}^{(\mathbf{A}_{j-2:j-\ell})}$ have free indices $\mathfrak{i}_j$ and $\mathfrak{o}_j$ which, respectively, are contracted with the output and input legs of the operation $\mathcal{A}_j$ and $\mathcal{A}_{j+1}$, respectively.
 These are the operations which stitch together the different conditional memory process tensors, where the conditional independence means that the state can be mapped as though it were a tensor product.
 Finally, the last output leg $\mathfrak{o}_k$ is read out by some POVM.
 We condense this $k$-step Markov order $\ell$ process in the object $\mathbf{\Upsilon}_{k:0}^\ell:= \{\Upsilon_{M_{k-\ell}}, \Upsilon_{M_{k-\ell-1}},\cdots,\Upsilon_{M_0}\}$.
 That is, the final state is defined by the collective action of each $\Upsilon_{M_j}$ as